Equity for Women in the Church

 Rev. Dr. Angela Yarber

 Rev. Dr. Angela Yarber is a scholar, dancer, artist, and minister.
 Her website includes pictures she created of Holy Women and of the Divine Feminine.
 Angela has authored The Gendered Pulpit: Sex, Body, and Desire in Preaching and Worship; Embodying the Feminine in the Dances of the World’s Religions; and Dance in Scripture: How Biblical Dancers Can Revolutionize Worship Today.
-She currently serves as Pastor for Preaching and Worship at Wake Forest Baptist Church.
+She is the Founder and Executive Director of Tehom Center, formerly known as the Holy Women Icons Project.